 Step 4.)
 I wrote the sample article, they loved it (and paid me for it), and I nabbed the position.

-So essentially, if I crank out two 3500-word articles this week, I will have more than paid for the cost of the CMC.
+I ended up cranking out two 3500-word articles in a week, which more than paid for the cost of the CMC.

 Not bad, eh?